essarrjay/ShmeppyImagetoJSON/readme.md

  Having trouble?
 [More ways to access PowerShell](https://www.tenforums.com/tutorials/25581-open-windows-powershell-windows-10-a.html)

 #### Run the script
 In the terminal window, navigate to the folder where you saved both the script and your image file.
 For example, if you were using Windows and saved both on your desktop the command would be:
-`cd desktop` or `cd C:\users\<your_username>\desktop`
+`cd desktop\ShmeppyImagetoJSON` or
+`cd C:\users\<your_username>\desktop\ShmeppyImagetoJSON`

 Call the script by entering the following command:
 `python shmeppify.py`

 You will be prompted to enter the path for the image file.
-If it's in the same location as the script, just enter the file name, including the file extension. (e.g. `example_file.jpg`)
+If it's in the same folder as the script, just enter the file name, including the file extension. (e.g. `example_file.jpg`)

-You will then see two prompts to specify the map size.
-The result will look nicest if you use the same aspect ratio as the original image.
+You will then see prompts to specify the processing method, and the length of the longest map edge.

+The maximum map dimension sets the scale of the Shmeppy map - typically one 5x5 ft map square = one Shmeppy tile, but some players use a different scale (e.g. one map square equal to 2x2 Shmeppy tiles).

-The file will named something like `Game_Map_2020...` Rename if you like.
+The map file  you file will named something like `game_map_2020...` and located in the `./ShmeppyImagetoJSON/output_files/` folder.
+Rename if you like.

 ### Import into Shmeppy
 Navigate to Shmeppy.com, click on the `Games >>` button in the upper right.
 At the bottom of the side panel, click on `Import Backup` and select the file you created earlier with the script.